 My Strength Progress

 Below is a poster I created to demonstrate my gains in strength and fitness.
 In summary, I gained 15 pounds (or 15 percent of my total body weight) in a 6 month period using the strength and fitness regimen I described above.
 Which, is a LOT by anyones standards.
 Gaining 15 percent of your total body weight without gaining a lot of adipose tissue (I actually lost fat tissue) is difficult for most guys.

 And no, I did not use any protein supplements, ergogenic aids, or consume animal products (e.g., meat or dairy).
 I was vegan then like I’m vegan now (I’ve been vegan for 5+ years).
-You can learn more about my nutrition philosophy via the page titled Rebel Lifestyle, but in short, my diet = intermittent fasting and minimally processed plant-based foods.
+You can learn more about my nutrition philosophy via the page titled Rebel Lifestyle.
 You can view examples of my food via the page titled Rebel Grub.

 I don’t want to get too big

 I often hear women state that they don’t want to “get too big.”
 Our goal is to increase lean muscle mass while decreasing fat tissue via a comprehensive strength and fitness program, not simply increase the size of certain muscle groups via isolated training.
 You can easily increase strength without looking like a powerlifter.
 If it were that easy to “get big,” men wouldn’t waste their time or energy using dietary supplements, reading fitness and strength magazines, and perusing online resources – they’d just get BIG.
 Besides, just because someone has big muscles doesn’t mean they are actually strong.
 Our goal is to actually increase strength and power, not just look strong.